Noor's Plugin

 Manage PayPal Orders

-When you receive a new order it will appear in the Orders menu.
-You can then do the following to finalize it:
+When you receive a new order through PayPal checkout it will appear in the Orders menu.
+You can then ship the goods to finalize it.

 checkout for PayPal orders menu

-Checkout for PayPal plugin comes with an extension that you can use to enhance its functionality on your website.
+Checkout for PayPal plugin comes with an add-on that you can use to enhance its functionality on your website.

 Variable Price

-Variable Price extension lets buyers set the amount they will pay.
+Variable Price add-on lets buyers set the amount they will pay.
 It can also be used for accepting donation payments.

 Reply